galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 {: .question}

 > <comment-title></comment-title>
 > The current lllumina (1.8+) uses Sanger format (Phred+33).
-If you are working with older datasets you may encounter the older scoring schemes. **FastQC** {% icon tool %}, a tool we will use later in this tutorial, can be used to try to determine what type of quality encoding is used (through assessing the range of Phred values seen in the FASTQ).
+If you are working with older datasets you may encounter the older scoring schemes. **Falco** {% icon tool %}, a tool we will use later in this tutorial, can be used to try to determine what type of quality encoding is used (through assessing the range of Phred values seen in the FASTQ).
 {: .comment}

 When looking at the file in Galaxy, it looks like most the nucleotides have a high score (`G` corresponding to a score 38).
 Is it true for all sequences?
 And along the full sequence length?